GENIVI/rvi_core/doc/rvi_security.md

 This document is licensed under Creative Commons Attribution-ShareAlike 4.0 International.

+# NEEDS TO BE UPDATED!
+TEMPORARILY SUPERSEEDED BY RVI_PROTOCOL.MD

 ## OPEN ISSUES

 ### [1] Public device key exchange as a part of handshake demasks sender